leaningtech/labs/src/content/docs/cheerpj3/23-licensing.md

 ## Self-hosting

-CheerpJ is available as a cloud service.
 If you wish to self-host CheerpJ, you will need a license.
 [Contact us][contact] for more information.

+### System Integrators (SIs), Resellers and Distributors, OEMs

+Please [contact us directly][contact] to discuss OEM or Reseller licences.

 ---